Gabriel-Dropout/imnotgui-raylib-cpp/README.md

 ### ImNotGUI-raylib-cpp Controls:

-There are initially five controls (more will be added!)
+There are initially six controls (more will be added!)

 * Button
 * Tabs
 * Slider
 * TextBox
+* Multiline Textbox
 * CheckBox

 Additionally, it provides convenient drawing functions!
 (If you want to use ImNotGUI as the backend, you can implement these functions.)

 - iui_label*: Functions for drawing text.

 - iui_rect*: Functions for drawing rectangles.

-- iui_sprite (with/without atlas): Uses a unique data structure for drawing atlas sprites.
-That's why it is separately declared in `imnotgui_extra.hpp`.
+- ~~iui_sprite (with/without atlas): Uses a unique data structure for drawing atlas sprites.
+That's why it is separately declared in `imnotgui_extra.hpp`.~~

+  Forcing a specific atlas structure on library users is bad behavior!

+  If you need to draw sprites, please see [rTexLoader](https://github.com/Gabriel-Dropout/rTexLoader) :)

 ---